 Today's walk is mostly on paths through quiet woodland, crossing over the main road to Arzua several times and guiding you through six river valleys to reach a high point of 515m at Coto.
-The Camino takes you out of Palas de Rei over the main road and up into woodland to

-Carabell and its 12th century church, Iglesia de San Xulian.
-The path crosses the Rio Pambre passing through the hamlet of Pontecambre before climbing to oak woodland until it reaches the road and into the hamlet of Casanova and onwards to Campanilla where you leave the province of Lugo to enter the province of A Coruna.
-The Camino now follows the road to Cornixa then leaves the road for a pathway to Leboreiro where you will find the 13th century Iglesia de Santa Maria and the old pilgrim's hospital Casa Enfermeria.
-The path now crosses the medieval bridge over the river Seco and skirts an industrial estate through the village of Furelos and onto Melide.
-Melide is a busy town founded in the 13th century and has many historic buildings and churches including the Capilla de San Pedro and San Roque next to which stands a 14th century stone cross said to be the oldest in Galicia.
+On route you will pass Melide, a busy town founded in the 13th century and has many historic buildings and churches including the Capilla de San Pedro and San Roque next to which stands a 14th century stone cross said to be the oldest in Galicia.
 The museum and the buildings around the Plaza de Convento are well worth a visit.
 Melide is also famous for Pulpo Gallego, octopus cooked Galician style and reputed to be the best in Spain.